datamade/councilmatic-starter-template/README.md

 ## Import data from the Open Civic Data API

-The django-councilmatic app comes with a import_data management command, which populates bills, people, committees, and events, loaded from the OCD API.
+The django-councilmatic app comes with a import_data management command, which populates bills, people, committees, and events, loaded from the OCD database.
 You can explore the nitty-gritty of this code [here](https://github.com/datamade/django-councilmatic/blob/master/councilmatic_core/management/commands/import_data.py).
 Note: Earlier releases of django-councilmatic (< 0.7) use `loaddata`, instead of `import_data`.

 Running `import_data` will take a while, depending on volume (e.g., NYC may require around half an hour).